tom-howard/ros2/docs/course/part2.md

 As you can see above, there are two key components to Pose:

+1. `position`

-1. `position`: Tells us where our robot is located in 3-dimensional space.
+    Tells us where our robot is located in 3-dimensional space.
 This is expressed in units of **meters**.

+1. `orientation`

-1. `orientation`: Tells us which way our robot is pointing in its environment.
+    Tells us which way our robot is pointing in its environment.
 This is expressed in units of **Quaternions**, which is a mathematically convenient way to store data related to a robot's orientation (it's a bit hard for us humans to understand and visualise this though, so we'll talk about how to convert it to a different format later).

 Pose is defined relative to an arbitrary reference point (typically where the robot was when it was turned on), and is determined from: